-'''

-1 {exec %tclsh %oommf batchslave -tk 0 %connect_info batchsolve.tcl}
+1 {exec %tclsh %oommf batchslave -notk %connect\info batchsolve.tcl}

-'''

 This uses the OOMMF bootstrap program to launch the batchslave application, with connection information provided by the master, and using the auxiliary script batchsolve.tcl.
 The batchmaster script provides several percent-style substitutions useful in slave launch scripts: %tclsh, %oommf, %connect\info, %oommf\root, and %%.
-The first is the Tcl shell to use, the second is an absolute path to the OOMMF bootstrap program on the master machine, the third is connection information needed by the batchslave application, the fourth is the path to the OOMMF root directory on the master machine, and the last is interpreted as a single percent.
+The first is the Tcl shell to use, the second is the absolute path to the OOMMF bootstrap program on the master machine, the third is connection information needed by the batchslave application, the fourth is the path to the OOMMF root directory on the master machine, and the last is interpreted as a single percent.